habedi/omni-lpr/README.md

 </picture>
 </div>

----

-### Configuration
+#### Startup Configuration

-The server can be configured using command-line arguments as well as environment variables.
+As mentioned earlier, the server can be configured using command-line arguments or environment variables on startup.
 Environment variables are read from `.env` file if it exists and from the current process environment.
 Command-line arguments take precedence over environment variables.
 The following table summarizes the available configuration options: